TeXitoi/blue-pill-quickstart/README.md

 ### Wrong connection of the ST-Link

 The formerly mentionned ST-Link may not have the right pin mapping as showed on its shell.
-If `openocd` returns `unknown code 0x9`, please check the pin mapping by removing the shell and re-connect your st-link with the mapping shown on the PCB.
+If `openocd` returns `unknown code 0x9`, please check the pin mapping by removing the shell and re-connect your ST-Link with the mapping shown on the PCB.

 If you're unable to remove the shell, try this pin mapping: